Tyrone Johnson (basketball)

-Tyrone "Ty" Johnson (born July 28, 1992) is an American professional basketball player.
+Tyrone Johnson (born July 28, 1992) is an American professional basketball player.

 Born and raised in Plainfield, New Jersey, Johnson played at Plainfield High School before transferring to Montrose Christian School for his senior year in an effort to position himself better for collegiate basketball.

 College career

 Prior to his freshman year at Villanova, Johnson broke his left foot.
 Johnson averaged 3.3 points and 2.0 assists per game his first season with the Wildcats.
 He transferred to South Carolina during his sophomore year.
 Johnson was forced to miss an entire year of eligibility due to playing in an exhibition game with Villanova.
 He broke his right foot in a game against Texas A&M and played only 16 games as a junior for the Gamecocks.
 He was averaging 11.9 points per game up until that point.
 As a senior, he averaged 9.5 points, 3.5 assists and 2.7 rebounds per game for South Carolina.